komarov-ui/oidc-prototype/README.md

 12. Copy "Client secret" and put it into .env file in backend service in appropriate variable (KEYCLOAK_HTTPS_CLIENT_SECRET).

-### Create GitHub OAuth2 app for example of identity broker mode
+### Create GitHub OAuth app for example of identity broker mode

 1. Go to your GitHub account.

-2. Go to "Settings" -> "Developer Settings" -> "OAuth2 Apps".
+2. Go to "Settings" -> "Developer Settings" -> "OAuth Apps".

-3. Click on "New OAuth2 App".
+3. Click on "New OAuth App".

 4. Set any available application name (is not used in the prototype).

 5. Set "Homepage URL" as `https://localhost:5173`.

-6. Set "Authorization callback URL" as `https://localhost:5173/login`.
+6. Set "Authorization callback URL" as `https://localhost:8443/realms/oidc-app/broker/github/endpoint`.

 7. Click on "Register application".